skynetservices/skydns1/README.md

 `./skydns`

 Which takes the following flags
+- -domain - This is the domain requests are anchored to and should be appended to all requests (Defaults to: skydns.local)
 - -http - This is the HTTP ip:port to listen on for API request (Defaults to: 127.0.0.1:8080)
 - -dns - This is the ip:port to listen on for DNS requests (Defaults to: 127.0.0.1:53)
 - -data - Directory that Raft logs will be stored in (Defaults to: ./data)